Labor Relations

 Upon receipt of any court order or subpoena seeking documents from an employee’s personnel file, the Employer will provide the employee with a copy of the order or subpoena.
 When documents or information in an employee’s personnel, payroll, supervisory or training file are the subject of a public records request, the Employer will provide the employee with a copy of the request at least fourteen (14) calendar days in advance of the intended release date.

 Section 1.
-This agreement shall be in full force and effect from July 1, 2021 to and including June 30, 2023 and from year to year thereafter unless changed as provided herein.
+This agreement shall be in full force and effect from July 1, 2023 or upon ratification, whichever is later, until and including June 30, 2025 and from year to year thereafter unless changed as provided herein.

 Section 3.
 If neither party to this Agreement gives written notice at the time and in the manner specified above, this Agreement shall be extended for a period of one (1) year from the date of expiration.